it985/my-stars/README.md

 *   [mirage/irmin](https://github.com/mirage/irmin) - Irmin is a distributed database that follows the same design principles as Git

 *   [facebook/flow](https://github.com/facebook/flow) - Adds static typing to JavaScript to improve developer productivity and code quality.

+## Assembly

+*   [TheAlgorithms/AArch64\_Assembly](https://github.com/TheAlgorithms/AArch64_Assembly) - All Algorithms implemented in AArch64 Assembly

+*   [leachim6/hello-world](https://github.com/leachim6/hello-world) - Hello world in every computer language.
+Thanks to everyone who contributes to this, make sure to see contributing.md for contribution instructions!

 ## Julia